wouyang2/524Project-Group11/proj1/README.md

 - **Multi-Class Classification:** Extend the task to a multi-class classification problem where the model predicts the exact author from a set of authors, not just the binary target author vs. others.

 ## How To Run
-* Make a python environment and install prerequisites from requirements.txt `pip install requirements.txt`
+* Make a python environment and install prerequisites from requirements.txt
-* Run `python -m nltk.downloader punkt_tab` to install the relevant NLTK corpus
+* Run `python -m nltk.downloader punkt_tab` to install the relevant NLTK plugins
-* Our workflow has several stages. `run_workfow.py` will go through the workflow and print important steps.
+* Run get_novels.py to download the dataset
+* To run a full suite of experiments, run 'run_experiments.py'
+* To run a single configuration, use 'run_workflow.py'
+* Results will be added to the files 'metrics.csv' for run_experiment and 'metrics_single_run.csv' for run_workflow